LangStream/documentation/configuration-resources/data-storage/jdbc.md

 ```

 Set the table-name to the name of the table you want to write to.
-Then you define the fields in the "fields" list.
+Define the fields in the "fields" list.
 This works similarly to the ['compute' agent](../../pipeline-agents/data-transform/compute.md), and you can use the same syntax to define the fields.
-It is important that you tag with "primary-key: true" the fields that are part of the primary key of the table, this is needed in order to correctly manage the upserts and the deletion from the table.
+It is important that you tag the fields that are part of the primary key of the table with "primary-key: true".
+This is needed to correctly manage upserts and deletion from the table.